lepture/shibuya/docs/customisation/colors.rst

 documentation.

 Once you have created the ``custom.css`` file and updated it in ``conf.py``, you can use CSS variables to define your desired colors.
-Here is an example of how to set the ``--sy-rc-theme`` variable to a red RGB color:
+Here is an example of how to set the footer background color with ``--sy-c-foot-background`` variable:

 .. code-block:: css
     :caption: custom.css

     html.light {
-      --sy-rc-theme: 245, 85, 153;
+      --sy-c-foot-background: #f0f0f0;
     }

     html.dark {
-      --sy-rc-theme: 222, 114, 160;
+      --sy-c-foot-background: black;
     }

 The CSS variables defined in the ``html.light`` block will be activated in